measurement-factory/squid-notes/architecture.md

 http://lists.squid-cache.org/pipermail/squid-users/2016-August/011765.html

-thumbX: When testing, check that the changed code was actually exercised.
+thumbX{test-changes}: When testing, check that the changed code was actually exercised.
 Avoid claiming that the PR was tested unless you have verified that the changes were exercised during the tests.

 Original Context:
 http://lists.squid-cache.org/pipermail/squid-dev/2016-October/007131.html

-thumbX: Make everything work, including SslBump, _before_ customizing http_access rules.
+thumbX{admin-cfg-access-last}: Make everything work, including SslBump, _before_ customizing http_access rules.

 "Everything else" is hard enough to get right on its own, even without all the common problems related to http_access customizations.